Preconditioned pseudo-time continuation for parameterized inverse problems: Numerical results

 \subsubsection{Varying the PCG tolerance $\epsilon_\text{CG}$}

 In our second numerical experiment, we consider the effect of changing the PCG tolerance.
-Specifically, we fix the number of time steps to $N=3$, the initial preconditioner as the inverse regularization Hessian, and set the maximum rank of the block Quasi-Newton update to be $r_\text{update} = 20$.
+We set the initial preconditioner as the inverse regularization Hessian and the maximum rank of the block Quasi-Newton update to be $r_\text{update} = 20$.
 Figure~\ref{fig:cost_comparison_vary_tolerance} displays the computational cost as a function of the PCG tolerance.
 As before, the cost is measured in terms of the total number of PDE solves required to achieve a gradient norm tolerance of $10^{-8}$.

 We observe that the optimal PCG tolerance in this example is around $\epsilon_\text{CG} = 10^{-2}$.
+In this case, modified Euler with the adaptive preconditioner is slightly superior to the other three pseudo-time continuation approaches, which all have comparable computational costs.
+We observed that the tolerance $\epsilon_\text{CG} = 10^{-1}$ could be effective, but the time stepping procedure may not converge if the loose tolerance leads to ineffective predictor steps that fail to track the Newton basin of attraction.
+Because of this lack of robustness, we omitted $\epsilon_\text{CG} = 10^{-1}$ from the plot.
 The success of our pseudo-time continuation with such a loose PCG tolerance is explained through a combination of several factors.
 First, it is unsurprising that a loose tolerance is beneficial in the predictor step as the goal is to account for variations in $\ta$ and get sufficiently close to the minimizer that the corrector step will be successful.
 However, surprisingly, a loose tolerance on the corrector step is superior in this example.
 Although additional tolerance satisfaction steps were required, the total cost was lowest when using a loose tolerance.

+It is noteworthy that using a fixed preconditioner results in a significant increase in computational cost as the the tolerance is tightened.
+This is because the number of Hessian-vector products required in the PCG solve increases.
+The adaptive preconditioner helps to mitigate this increased cost.
+However, in our later numerical example, we will observe that the computational cost using the adaptive preconditioner can vary nontrivially with changes in the PCG tolerance.